okamumu/mapfit/README.md

 distribution (`rate`).
 The S4 class `erhmm` can be transformed to `map` by using `as` method.

-The tool has the follwoing MAP fitting functions:
+The tool has the following MAP fitting functions:

 - `mapfit.point`: MLEs for general MAP and ER-HMM from point data.
 The estimation algorithm for general MAP is the EM algorithm introduced in